intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Security.md

 The API requires a secret Key to authenticate your account.

-Your client applicaiton authenticates to the API by providing a secret key in the request header.
+Your client application authenticates to the API by providing a secret key in the request header.

 ### Requesting an API key